barbatus/ng2-meteor-accounts/README.md

 `@InjectUser(propName: string)`

 Injects Meteor's user as a property to a Angular 2 component or directive.
-New property can be used in the component's template as well.
+Available in the component templates as well.

 By default, property called `user`.